-Sometimes children appear tearful when leaving you in the morning, but will be perfectly happy within minutes once they see the interesting activities there are.
+Sometimes children appear tearful when leaving you in the morning, but will be perfectly happy within minutes once they see the interesting activities that await them.

 Starting school can be exhausting – emotionally, physically, socially and mentally – so do not be surprised if your child comes home feeling tired.
 A meal, a bath, a cuddle and a story before getting them to bed early will be a great help.

 Most children settle into school quickly and happily, but if there are any problems, or you are worried about anything, please ask.
-Things are usually easily sorted out, particularly if dealt with in good time.
-If there is any real problem we will, of course, talk to you about it.
+Things are usually, easily sorted out, particularly if dealt with in good time.
+If a problem persists, we will, of course, work with you to sort it out.